-I think any illiquid assets held should be removed from the SIPP.
-Mr W would then be able to close the SIPP, if he wishes.
+The illiquid assets in Mr S's SIPP should now be removed so that he can close the SIPP.
 That would then allow him to stop paying the fees for the SIPP.
-The valuation of the illiquid investment/s may prove difficult, as there is no market for them.
+The valuation of the illiquid investment may prove difficult, as there is no market for it.
 For calculating compensation, Options should establish an amount it's willing to accept for the investment/s as a commercial value.
-For Salinas Sea, given that both the investment provider and the underlying investment are ongoing concerns, I expect this to be achievable.
+It should then pay the sum agreed plus any costs and take ownership of the investment/s.